 Parental & minor consent requirements vary; travel access & costs; judicial bypass laws vary across the states; liability concerns.

-Factoring parents' consent in abortion Thirty-five states require either parental consent or notification for a minor to have an abortion.
+Factoring parents' consent in abortion

+Thirty-five states require either parental consent or notification for a minor to have an abortion.
 Five states have laws that require the involvement of both parents.

 A majority of states require parental involvement

-SOURCE: NARAL Pro-Choice America AP
+SOURCE: NARAL Pro-Choice America

 VA Beneficiaries

-PATHWAY:

 In a September 2022 memorandum from the Department of Veterans Affairs (VA), the VA clarified its Interim Rule allowing its employees to provide abortion services to VA beneficiaries in select circumstances, i.e., "when the life or health of the pregnant individual would be endangered if the pregnancy were carried to term or when the pregnancy is the result of rape or incest."

-COVERAGE

 Covered abortions for pregnant veterans & VA beneficiaries.

-CAVEATS

-Potential litigation; since the VA had not provided abortion services prior to its issuance of the Interim Rule, it will take time to implement the infrastructure necessary to facilitate provision of abortion services.
+Ongoing litigation and jurisdictional issues; since the VA had not provided abortion services prior to its issuance of the Interim Rule, it will take time to implement infrastructure to facilitate provision.

-Enforcement Discretion PATHWAY:
+Enforcement Discretion

 Prosecutors have near-absolute discretion over when to prosecute individuals for abortion-related crimes.
 Post-Dobbs, 90+ elected state prosecutors have pledged not to enforce their states' abortion bans or restrictions.
 Some police chiefs & city councils have also issued memos providing for the de-prioritization of police enforcement of abortion bans.

-COVERAGE

 Highly variable & dependent on jurisdiction.

-CAVEATS

 Governors can suspend prosecutors for refusing to prosecute abortions.
 Prosecutors are elected officials with fixed or limited terms-newly elected prosecutors may take different stances from their predecessors.

 Gubernatorial Pardons

-PATHWAY:

 State governors who disagree with state laws limiting or criminalizing abortion may pardon or grant clemency to individuals found in violation of these laws.
 Wisconsin Governor Tony Evers offered to grant clemency to physicians prosecuted for providing abortions in the state.

-COVERAGE

 Highly variable; dependent on where one lives.

-CAVEATS

 Newly-elected governors may choose not to grant pardons; state governors would not be able to pardon federal crimes.

-Pharmacies' Nondiscrimination Obligations

-PATHWAY:

 Post-Dobbs, the number of individual pharmacists refusing to dispense certain medications has increased, due to both personal beliefs & fears of prosecution under strict abortion bans.
 However, federal civil rights laws ensure access to comprehensive reproductive health care services.
-Under Affordable Care Act § 1557 & Rehabilitation Act § 1557, pharmacies cannot discriminate against persons by refusing to dispense medication as prescribed by their physicians.
+Under Affordable Care Act § 1557 & Rehabilitation Act § 504, pharmacies cannot discriminate against persons by refusing to dispense medication as prescribed by their physicians.

-COVERAGE

 Any patient who has been prescribed misoprostol, mifepristone, or methotrexate.

-CAVEATS Anti-discrimination protections for pharmacists' religious beliefs under the Civil Rights Act Title VII may support refusals to fill a prescription for medications that could be used to induce abortions.
-Persons (including corporations) may assert antidiscrimination protections as well under federal or state Religious Freedom Restoration Acts.
+Anti-discrimination protections for pharmacists' religious beliefs under the Civil Rights Act Title VII may support refusals to fill a prescription for medications that could be used to induce abortions.
+Persons (including corporations) may assert anti-discrimination protections as well under federal or state Religious Freedom Restoration Acts.

-Emergency Medical Treatment & Active Labor Act (EMTALA) PATHWAY:
+Emergency Medical Treatment & Active Labor Act (EMTALA)

 EMTALA requires most U.S. hospitals to provide screening & stabilizing emergency care.
 On July 11, 2022, HHS confirmed that physicians may conclude life-saving abortion care is necessary under EMTALA when pregnant patients present with an "emergency medical condition" (EMC).
 EMTALA expressly preempts conflicting state laws.

-COVERAGE: Pregnant patients with an EMC necessitating abortion as treatment at most hospitals.
-CAVEATS: Litigation may determine what is considered an EMC or how state & federal laws intersect.
+Pregnant patients with an EMC necessitating abortion as treatment at most hospitals.

+Litigation may determine what is considered an EMC or how state & federal laws intersect.
 In select challenges (TX, ID), federal courts have issued contradictory opinions.